dthx2710/Dolicon-Blue-Archive/src/pages/about/index.md

 I'm a boring person, but feel free to say hi if you see me around. :wave:

-Donations via Ko-fi/PayPal will help DoliconBA's future expenditures while keeping me motivated!
+Donations via Ko-fi will help DoliconBA's future expenditures while keeping me motivated!

 Links:
 * [Ko-fi](https://ko-fi.com/dolicon)